DU-Bii/module-1-Environnement-Unix/seance4/tutorial/rsync.md

 again.

-## Copy from/to a different machine
+## Copy From/To A Different Machine

 Notably, `rsync` can also be used as a substitute for `scp`, with a very close
 syntax: